-Join United Way on Wednesday, November 3, 2021 from 9:30am-12:00pm at The Residence at Timber Pines, 3140 Forest Road, Spring Hill, FL 34606.
+Join United Way on Wednesday, November 3, 2021 from 9:30am-12:00pm at The Lake House, 1202 Kenlake Ave, Spring Hill, FL 34606.
 The seminar will be held on the 2nd floor through the East Lobby.
 Attendees are encouraged to follow the event signs.
 Health vendors to date will include the Hernando County Sheriff’s Office Policing Unit distributing wanderer kits, the Lighthouse for the Visually Impaired & Blind, Deaf & Hard of Hearing Services, Home Instead Senior Care, Horizon Homecare, Mid Florida Community Services, and The Y.

 Breakfast and refreshments will be provided.
 United Way is carefully monitoring the activity of COVID-19 in the Hernando area.
 The health and safety of residents is a priority, and as such additional precautions will be taken such as socially distanced seating, sanitation stations, and mandatory mask wearing at this time.

 If you or someone you know is impacted by memory loss, you are not alone.
 RSVP to reserve your seat at the Dementia Care Seminar by calling the United Way office at 352-688-2026 or emailing Outreach@UnitedWayHernando.org.

 Download and share the event flyer at www.UnitedWayHernando.org/Dementia-2021.